 Do contracts have to be in writing?

-Every state has a statute of frauds, which defines which contracts must be in writing.
-These statutes can vary slightly, but the fundamental principles stay the same.
+Every state has a statute of frauds, which defines which contracts must be in writing to be enforceable.
+These statutes vary slightly, but the fundamental principles are similar.

-Examples of contracts you have to put in writing include:
+Examples of contracts that parties have to put in writing to be enforceable include:

 - Contracts that last longer than one year

 - Contracts involving the sale or transfer of land